State representative candidate Liz Bishop pledges to seek repeal of SAFE-T Act

 State Representative candidate Liz Bishop (center) speaks as former La Salle County Sheriff Tom Templeton looks on, during a press conference on Tuesday, Oct.
 22, 2024 at the Auditorium Ballroom in La Salle.

-A La Salle Republican running for statehouse pledged Tuesday to try and overturn the SAFE-T Act and denounced three measures that would, if enacted, cut down on the time inmates would serve in the Illinois Department of Corrections.
+A La Salle Republican running for Illinois state representative pledged Tuesday to try and overturn the SAFE-T Act and denounced three measures that would, if enacted, cut down on the time inmates would serve in the Illinois Department of Corrections.

-Liz Bishop, GOP nominee for the Illinois House district that includes La Salle, Bureau and DeKalb counties, appeared Tuesday at the Auditorium Ballroom in La Salle.
-There, she voiced her opposition to three house bills
+Liz Bishop, the GOP nominee for the Illinois House district that includes La Salle, Bureau and DeKalb counties, appeared Tuesday to voice her opposition to three house bills at the Auditorium Ballroom in La Salle.

-Accompanying Bishop was a freshman lawmaker, state Rep. Dennis Tipsword, R-Pontiac, who spelled out three such proposals that need to be thwarted, he said:
+Freshman state Rep. Dennis Tipsword, R-Pontiac, accompanied Bishop and spelled out three such proposals he said need to be thwarted:

 • House Bill 2045 would, if enacted, allow a prisoner serving a life sentence to be eligible for parole “under specified provisions.”
 Additionally, any inmate aged 55 or older who has served at least 25 consecutive years of incarceration would be eligible for parole.
 That, Tipsword said, would extend to a killer who, in a previous era, would have been eligible for the death penalty